A balcony greenhouse for winter lets you keep growing fresh herbs, leafy greens, and other cold-tolerant plants long after outdoor temperatures drop.

 3 Tier Mini Greenhouse

-If you want a simple, budget-friendly greenhouse for seedlings or small plants,
+If you want a simple, budget-friendly greenhouse for seedlings or small plants, this Pure Garden 3-tier mini greenhouse gets the job done.

 It’s compact, lightweight, and easy to set up for both indoor and outdoor use.